graphql/graphql-spec/spec/Section 6 -- Execution.md

 ResolveAbstractType(abstractType, objectValue):

-- Return the result of calling the internal method provided by the type system for determining the Object type of {abstractType} given the value {objectValue}.
+- Let {possibleRuntimeType} be the result of calling the internal method provided by the type system, given Abstract type {abstractType} and value {objectValue}.
+- If {possibleRuntimeType} is an Object type:
+  - Return {possibleRuntimeType}.
+- If {possibleRuntimeType} is an Interface type:
+  - Return ResolveAbstractTypeImpl(possibleRuntimeType, objectValue).

 **Merging Selection Sets**